 It is also important to note that civil partnerships are not included in the previous figures.
 Also, the results of the 2011 Census (such as the age and sex distribution of the married population) have not been incorporated into the calculations.Nôl i'r tabl cynnwys

-Special extracts and tabulations of divorces data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and the ONS charging policy, where appropriate).
+Special extracts and tabulations of divorces data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and the Office for National Statistics (ONS) charging policy, where appropriate).
 Enquiries should be made to Vital Statistics Outputs Branch via email to firstname.lastname@example.org or by telephone to +44 (0)1329 444110.
-User requested data will be made publicly available.
+User-requested data will be made publicly available.

 We welcome your feedback on the content, format and relevance of this release.
 Please send feedback via email to email@example.com.Nôl i'r tabl cynnwys